jan3dev/aqua-test-scripts/smoke_test.md

 ## RECEIVE
 ### BITCOIN
 - [ ] Address generation
+- [ ] Generate new address with a dedicated button
 - [ ] While setting amount, check fiat -> sats conversion is correct
 - [ ] If amount is set, check it's encoded correctly in QR

 ### LBTC
+- [ ] Generate new address with a dedicated button
 - [ ] While setting amount, check fiat -> sats conversion is correct
 - [ ] If amount is entered, the text displayed and copy button don’t include the BIP21, but Share and QR include the full bip21 with AMOUNT and ASSETID
     - [ ] Also test fiat-demoninated is converted to lbtc in bip21